adamsoutar/velocity/Notes.md

 fact that it's died. iTerm2 doesn't do this, so we're somehow doing something wrong.
 I think it's somewhere in the file descriptor buffering/polling/reading etc.

+### TODO: Being a Terminal to macOS.

+iTerm can be set to automatically open when things want a terminal.
+I can't remember how it does that.
+Is it being the default file handler of `.command` files or something?